1dayluo/1dayluo.github.io/pages/posts/history/htbbackend-api.md

 curl -X POST  http://10.10.11.161/api/v1/signup -H 'Content-Type: application/json' -d 'user=ipp' | jq .
 ```

-so，the next we use wireshark to capture the package，and find the reason
+so，the next we use wireshark to capture the package，and find the txt

 ![Untitled](https://cdn.jsdelivr.net/gh/1dayluo/PicGo4Blog/data/Untitled%201.png20220417a.png)